rebelwarrior/elm-doc-builder/ReadMe.md

 # Elm Document Builder

 Problem to solve:
-As a User I want to easily modify a set of questions that the program uses to produce a document.
+As a User I want to easily modify a set of questions on a questionnaire that the program uses to produce a document.

 Approach to solve it:
 Make the program's logic and content be on a separate JSON file that the Elm program slurps at startup and can interpret, including its logic.

 ## Demo
+The Elm program compiles to JavaScript which can then be hosted with Jekyll on GitHub directly.

 Check out the live demo here: https://rebelwarrior.github.io/demo-elm-doc-builder/

 Demo Repository here:
 https://github.com/rebelwarrior/demo-elm-doc-builder

 ## Schema
-The program expects two json files: one with the questions in page (simple array of interger) and the other with a list of all the questions.
+The program expects two json files: one with the questions in page (simple array of intergers) and the other with a list of all the questions.

 The list of questions is an array containing a "QuestionRecord" object.
 Each "QuestionRecord" has the following properties: